doombubbles/bg3-mods/README.md

 ### Fighter

 - Added a new Fighting Style "Martial Arts": Your unarmed attacks deal 1d4/1d6/1d8 damage.
-When not wielding a melee weapon, you can make an unarmed strike as a bonus action.
+When not holding anything in your off hand, you can make an unarmed strike as a bonus action.

 #### Battle Master